Devil is in the detail for Tesco turnaround

 Here the shadow of Leahy, the master marketeer who launched the massively successful Clubcard loyalty scheme, looms large.

-Analysts also point out that the competitive landscape has changed, with British No. 2 Asda, owned by Wal-Mart, Morrison's and Sainsbury's all fighting hard for market share.
+Analysts also point out that the competitive landscape has changed, with British No. 2 Asda, owned by Wal-Mart (WMT.N), Morrison's and Sainsbury's all fighting hard for market share.

 Tesco trades at a forward price to earnings multiple of 9.39 times while Sainsbury's is at 11.47 and Morrisons at 10.51, according to Thomson Reuters data.
 Its shares lost about a quarter of their value after January's profit warning and have barely recovered since.